 Checking and savings accounts that offer ATM-fee reimbursement, either up to a certain limit per month or unlimited, are becoming increasingly popular and may pave the way to change the surcharge game.

 A recent survey found that 71% of ATM users reported doing “anything they can to avoid ATM fees ,” and financial institutions are starting to take notice—including us.

 Here at SoFi, we hate ATM fees too.

-That’s why SoFi Money®, a cash management account, has no account fees and you’ll receive unlimited ATM fee reimbursement— even internationally (fee structure subject to change).
+That’s why SoFi Money®, a cash management account, has no account fees and you have access to any ATM within the Allpoint® Network fee-free.

 SoFi Money allows you to spend, save, and earn all in one product.

 External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.